wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/gameplay.md

 ### [Levelup Traits](https://www.nexusmods.com/newvegas/mods/83910)

-Grants the option to take a trait per a variable amount of levelups.
-This is useful alongside many of the above perk packs (especially Vegas Elysium), as they often add new traits.
+Grants the option to pick a new trait per a variable amount of levelups.
+This is useful alongside many of the above perk packs (especially Vegas Elysium), which add many new traits.

 ### [Immersive Minigames](https://www.nexusmods.com/newvegas/mods/58246)